penk/mkxpud/README.markdown

 ABOUT
 =====================================================================

-mkxpud, an image generator for xPUD project (http://xpud.org).
+mkxpud is an image generator for xPUD project (http://xpud.org).

 It's a binary-level build system that reads project setting (named "cookbook"), parse it into package settings (called "recipe"),